Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-rlBA0k1-sWs.md

 ---
-title: "Q&A: Can we upload a Spider image other than a Cat?"
+title: "September 8th, 2020 Livestream Q&A: Can we upload a Spider image other than a Cat?"
 date: "2020-09-08"
 layout: transcript
 topics:
+    - "accessibility/arachnophobia-mode"
     - "features/accessibility"
 ---
 # [September 8th, 2020 Livestream](../2020-09-08.md)